 Here are statistics for fatal motor vehicle accidents involving drivers of all ages in Michigan:

-- In 2023, 34.8% of all fatal crashes in Michigan occurred during the 100 Deadliest Days (Michigan Traffic Crash Facts)
+- In 2023, 34.8% of fatal crashes involving drivers of all ages in Michigan occurred during the 100 Deadliest Days (Michigan Traffic Crash Facts)

-- In 2022, 32.9% of all fatal crashes in Michigan occurred during the 100 Deadliest Days (Michigan Traffic Crash Facts)
+- In 2022, 32.9% of fatal crashes involving drivers of all ages in Michigan occurred during the 100 Deadliest Days (Michigan Traffic Crash Facts)

-- In 2021, 31.3% of all fatal crashes in Michigan occurred during the 100 Deadliest Days of Summer (Michigan Traffic Crash Facts)
+- In 2021, 31.3% of fatal crashes involving drivers of all ages in Michigan occurred during the 100 Deadliest Days of Summer (Michigan Traffic Crash Facts)

-- In 2020, 40.6% of all fatal crashes in Michigan occurred during the 100 Deadliest Days (Michigan Traffic Crash Facts)
+- In 2020, 40.6% of fatal crashes involving drivers of all ages in Michigan occurred during the 100 Deadliest Days (Michigan Traffic Crash Facts)

-- In 2019, 30.4% of all fatal crashes in Michigan in 2019 occurred during the 100 Deadliest Days of Summer (Michigan Traffic Crash Facts)
+- In 2019, 30.4% of fatal crashes involving drivers of all ages in Michigan in 2019 occurred during the 100 Deadliest Days of Summer (Michigan Traffic Crash Facts)

 Tips for Teen Drivers